Naman0918/Text_Utils/README.md

-# Welcome to TEXTUTILS React App.
+# Welcome to TEXTUTILS React App.Where you can change lower case to upper case and copy the text.

 # Getting Started with Create React App